mi-schi/phpmd-extension/README.md

     <rule ref="../../../../../mi-schi/phpmd-symfony2/Rulesets/test.xml" />
 ```

 You can also customize the rules with own properties or use only specific rules.
-Just take a look in the xmls file.
+Just take a look in the xml files.
 It works as the basic ruleset logic.

 ## ToDos